Create a Task board for a project

 Note: When you want to create your task list based on the contract lines of your project, you first need to navigate to the CONTRACT tab and check the box Add as task list in tasks (then click Save) for each contract line you wish to create as a task list.

-To view the task board in a "full" screen view you can hide the left and right panels by clicking the corresponding black arrow at the top of the screen (just below the menu).
+To view the task board in a "full" screen view you can hide the left panel by clicking the corresponding black arrow at the top of the screen (just below the menu).

 From here you can: